Dress Code

 What to buy?
 (For older students)

-Jazz, Street Jazz, Musical Theater and JazzSwing: Black oxford jazz shoes, fitted tank top/shirt, black leggings or dance pants
+Jazz, Street Jazz, Musical Theater and JazzSwing: Black oxford jazz shoes, leotard or fitted tank top/shirt, leggings or dance pants

-Tap: black tap oxfords, fitted tank top/shirt, black leggings or dance pants
+Tap: Black oxford tap shoes, leotard or fitted tank top/shirt, leggings or dance pants

-Ballet: Pink or black ballet slippers, tank leotard, pink tights, ballet skirt (optional) OR black dance pants and fitted shirt
+Ballet: Pink or black ballet slippers, tank leotard, dance tights, ballet skirt (optional) OR dance pants and fitted shirt

-Lyrical, Modern and Contemporary: fitted tank top/t-shirt and black leggings, bare feet, half soles or “foot undies”
+Lyrical, Modern and Contemporary: Fitted tank top/shirt, leggings or dance pants, and choice of bare feet, half-soles, or “foot undies”

 Pre-Pointe/Pointe: Students should only purchase shoes with the permission of their ballet instructor and Miss Deb.
 Pointe shoes should always be purchased in person.
 Fitting appointments can be made at Dancer’s Image in Newton or at Capezio in Wellesley.